nichtich/Pandoc-Elements/README.md

 ## value

-Return the fFull value of the element as array reference.
+Return the full element content as array reference.
+You may better use one of the specific accessor methods or the content method.

+## content

+Return the element content.
+For many elements (Para, Emph, Str...) this is equal to the value, but if elements consist of multiple parts, the content is a subset of the value.
+For instance the Link element consists a link text (content) and a link target (target).

 ## is\_block